-It's pretty scary to walk into a room on ACT test day and not know anything about the essay question you're about to answer.
-Luckily, you don't have to—the ACT essay prompts only ask about a teensy, tiny category of ideas.
-And the best part is, you already know all about it!
+It's pretty scary to walk into a room on ACT test day and with no idea what the essay question you're about to answer is about.
+Luckily, you don't need to know—the ACT essay prompts only ask about a teensy, tiny category of ideas.
+And the best part is, you already know all about the topics!

 Keep reading to see sample ACT Writing prompts you can practice with.
 More importantly, we also teach you how to gather evidence before the test so you can walk in 100% prepared to answer any prompt they give you.